heisarun/SpaceVim/docs/documentation.md

 ### Bootstrap Functions

-Due to the limitations of toml syntax, SpaceVim provides two bootstrap function options `bootstrap_before` and `bootstrap_after`, which specify two Vim custom functions.
+SpaceVim provides two kinds of bootstrap functions for custom configurations and key bindings, namely `bootstrap_before` and `bootstrap_after`.

-To enable this feature you need to add the following config to the `[options]` section of your configuration file `~/.SpaceVim.d/init.toml`.
+To enable them you need to add the following into lines to the `[options]` section of your configuration file.

 ```toml
 [options]